kk-spartans/scholars-cup/05 - If At First You Fall, Try, Try Again/05 - Reviving dead brands—clever or dishonest/Nokia.md

-Founded in 1865 as a pulp mill, then did rubber and cables.
+Founded in 1865 as a pulp mill in Finland, then did rubber and cables.
+Merged with a power company